Skip to content

 According to the Administrative Procedures Act - No. 37/1993, a party to a case has the right to have the case reviewed if the decision was based on insufficient or wrong information.

-If the amount of the security increases a new security must be provided no later than September 1st each year.
+If the amount of the security increases during regular annual reassessment a new security must be provided no later than September 1st each year.
+If a revision done at another time of the year leads to a higher security the deadline for providing the higher security is in general set at two weeks.

 The due date of annual premiums is September 1st each year.